-As of December 31, 2018, we had net operating loss carryforwards of \$37.5 million for U.S. federal tax purposes.
-We also had \$4.1 million of various state net operating loss carryforwards.
-The loss carryforwards for federal tax purposes will expire between 2020 and 2038 if not utilized.
-The loss carryforwards for state tax purposes will expire between 2019 and 2031 if not utilized.
+As of December 31, 2019, we had net operating loss carryforwards of \$34.0 million for U.S. federal tax purposes.
+We also had \$3.6 million of various state net operating loss carryforwards.
+The loss carryforwards for federal tax purposes will expire between 2020 and 2039 if not utilized.
+The loss carryforwards for state tax purposes will expire between 2021 and 2031 if not utilized.

 Section 382 of the U.S. Internal Revenue Code generally imposes an annual limitation on the amount of net operating loss carryforwards that might be used to offset taxable income when a corporation has undergone significant changes in stock ownership.
-We have performed a Section 382 analysis and we believe that approximately \$17.6 million of federal losses will expire unused due to Section 382 limitations.
-The maximum annual limitation of federal net operating losses under Section 382 is approximately \$1.0 million.
+As of December 31, 2019, we had \$21.6 million of net operating loss carryforwards subject to Section 382 limitations, of which we believe approximately \$17.6 million of federal losses will expire unused due to Section 382 limitations.
+The remaining \$4.0 million is subject to a maximum annual limitation under Section 382 of approximately \$1.0 million.
 This limitation could be further restricted if any ownership changes occur in future years.
 Accordingly, our deferred tax assets are reported net of the Section 382 limitations.

-As of December 31, 2018 we had federal research and development credit carryforwards, net of Section 383 limitations, of \$3.0 million, which, if not utilized, will begin to expire in 2030.
-We had state research and development credit carryforwards of \$1.0 million which, if not utilized, will begin to expire in 2025.
+As of December 31, 2019, we had federal research and development credit carryforwards, net of Section 383 limitations, of \$4.2 million, which, if not utilized, will begin to expire in 2030.
+We had state research and development credit carryforwards of \$1.4 million which, if not utilized, will begin to expire in 2025.

-As of December 31, 2018, we had a valuation allowance against our deferred tax assets of \$0.8 million.
+As of December 31, 2019, we had a valuation allowance against our deferred tax assets of \$1.1 million.
 The valuation allowance is established for state credit carryforwards that we do not expect to utilize based on our current expectations of future state taxable income.